Tourism Brittany

 During this stopover, you will discover:

-• The Môle des Noires: this long breakwater has protected the harbour entrance since the 19th century.
+• The Môle des Noires: this long breakwater that has protected the harbour entrance since the 19th century.

-• Dinard, the “Monaco of Brittany”: the chic seaside resort that has been a favourite with the British since the 19th century.
+• Dinard, the “Breton Monaco”: the chic seaside resort adored by the English since the 19th century.

 🎧 Continue the full tour : 7,50 €